The Ministry of John the Baptist, 1-20

 Verses 7-9 are almost identical with Mt 3:7-10.

-“You brood of vipers!” – According to Mt 3:7, this is especially addressed to the Pharisees and Sadducees.
+“You offspring of vipers!” – According to Mt 3:7, this is especially addressed to the Pharisees and Sadducees.

 It is one thing to mourn for sin because it exposes us to hell, and another to mourn for it because it is an infinite evil; one thing to mourn for it because it is injurious to ourselves, and another thing to mourn for it because it is wrong and offensive to God.
 It is one thing to be terrified; another, to be humbled.
 (Gardiner Spring)